KarishmaDaga/course-notes/cisc221week2r.md

 </style>

 [All Notes](http://karishmadaga.com/course-notes) // [About](http://karishmadaga.com)

-# CISC 221: Week 2 Readings
+# CISC 221: Data Representations Readings
 Since the structure of the course is flipped, a majority of the learning is through readings.
 Chapter 2 covers data representation.
 See the notes [here](cisc221week2r.md) or below: